-The DNSTC is a non-refundable tax credit offered to individuals who pay for digital news subscriptions to qualified Canadian journalism organizations (QCJO).
+The DNSTC is a non-refundable tax credit.
+It is offered to individuals who pay for digital news subscriptions to qualified Canadian journalism organizations (QCJO).
 The credit is valid for subscription expenses paid from 2020 through 2024.

-The purpose of the DNTSC is to encourage people to support Canadian digital news media organizations, which face increasingly stiff competition from social media and alternative news websites.
+The purpose of the DNTSC is to encourage people to support Canadian digital news media organizations.
+As these organizations are facing increasingly stiff competition from social media and alternative news websites.

 Are you working from home?
 Check out which home office expenses you can claim this tax season.